 - 1. The insurer must have a netting contract or agreement with each counterparty that creates a single legal obligation covering all included transactions subject to netting.
 The result of such an arrangement is that the insurer only has one obligation for payment or one claim to receive funds based on the net sum of the positive and negative mark-to-market values of all the transactions with that counterparty in the event of default, bankruptcy, liquidation or similar circumstances. - 2.
-The insurer must have written and reasoned legal opinions92 to the effect that, in the event of any legal challenge, the relevant courts or administrative authorities would find the exposure under the netting agreement to be the net amount under: - a. the laws of the jurisdiction where the counterparties are incorporated and the laws of any jurisdiction applicable to branches involved; - b. the laws governing the individual transactions; and, - c. the laws governing any contracts or agreements required for netting purposes. - 3.
-The insurer has internal procedures to verify that, prior to recognizing a transaction as being subject to netting for capital purposes, the transaction is covered by legal opinions that meet the above criteria.
+The insurer must have written and reasoned legal opinions to the effect that, in the event of any legal challenge, the relevant courts or administrative authorities would find the exposure under the netting agreement to be the net amount under: - a. the laws of the jurisdiction where the counterparties are incorporated and the laws of any jurisdiction applicable to branches involved; - b. the laws governing the individual transactions; and, - c. the laws governing any contracts or agreements required for netting purposes. - The insurer has internal procedures to verify that, prior to recognizing a transaction as being subject to netting for capital purposes, the transaction is covered by legal opinions that meet the above criteria. - 4.
+The insurer must have procedures in place to ensure that a review of the legal characteristics of netting arrangements for possible changes in law is undertaken to maintain the validity of such contracts.

-92 The legal opinions must be generally recognized as such by the legal community in the firm's home country or by a memorandum of law that addresses all relevant issues in a reasoned manner.
+The legal opinions must be generally recognized as such by the legal community in the firm's home country or by a memorandum of law that addresses all relevant issues in a reasoned manner.